Preserve Your Vision With Memorial Eye Center - Wilcrest

 • Quit smoking.

-The best thing you can do right now is to schedule your eye exam with Memorial Eye Center - Wilcrest in Houston to ensure that everything is in check.
+The best thing you can do right now is to schedule your eye exam with Memorial Eye Center - Wilcrest in Westside to ensure that everything is in check.

 Does diabetic retinopathy cause blindness?